msalibian/MSC_Project/README.md

 This README file guides us through the workflow of our study.
 The workflow consists of 3 major components.
 First, modulation data is generated through MATLAB.
 Then, feature-based tree is implemented in MATLAB.
 While, classification tree and random forest are implemented in R. Finally, predicitive performance is verified for each model.

+This guide is complementary to the paper (to be posted later).

 #### Simulating Modulation Data
 The code that performs the simulation is in ["code/Modulation"](https://github.com/kenlau177/MSC_Project/tree/master/code/Modulation).